Spanish teenager Lopez wins 1st Olympic climbing gold

 Ondra had a difficult time on the boulder walls after topping the first problem, but had the top score in lead until Schubert’s climb.

-Gines Lopez used his speed climbing prowess to his advantage, winning the final race over Tomoa Narasaki of Japan with a run of 6.42 seconds up the 4.5-meter wall dotted with standardized holds.
+Gines Lopez used his speed climbing prowess to his advantage, winning the final race over Tomoa Narasaki of Japan with a run of 6.42 seconds up the 15-meter wall dotted with standardized holds.
 The teen who used to struggle with his nerves kept his composure over the next two disciplines, walking away with gold.

+“Even when I knew I couldn’t win the comp, I was messing up,” Lopez said.
+“Today, I didn’t worry about that too much.”

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports